Cythara/Cythara/README.md

 Once you register:
-1. You can create a duel room by selecting a particular genre or
+1. You can create a duel room by selecting a particular genre
 2. You can join an existing room with a genre of your interest
    * As a player to compete with your opponent
    * As audience to listen and judge the players